 Society and Community Transformation

 It is understood that these topics often overlap and do not exist as isolated silos, and as such should only be interpreted as examples and a guide.
-For example, emerging diseases related to climate change, global security, the future of health, and greatly affect the dynamics of communities.
-As another example, MIT’s center for arts, science and technology (CAST) brings together faculty from multiple disciplines and connects the worlds of art, science, and technology to thrive as interrelated, mutually informing modes of exploration, knowledge, and discovery.
-Additionally, exponential advances in digital technologies are, today more than ever, impacting the ways in which we live, learn and work in ways that are not fully understood; the ethical, legal and societal implications of this digital transformation are complex and in need of deep scholarly thought and innovative approaches and solutions.
+For example, emerging diseases related to climate change, global security, and the future of health can greatly affect the dynamics of communities.
+As another example, MIT’s center for arts, science, and technology (CAST) brings together faculty from multiple disciplines and connects the worlds of art, science, and technology to thrive as interrelated, mutually informing modes of exploration, knowledge, and discovery.
+Additionally, exponential advances in digital technologies are, today more than ever, impacting the ways in which we live, learn, and work in ways that are not fully understood; the ethical, legal, and societal implications of this digital transformation are complex and in need of deep scholarly thought and innovative approaches and solutions.
 Other examples of successful projects along these lines can found at Purdue Discovery Park Big Idea Challenge.

 Faculty are encouraged to be broad in their approach and to create transdisciplinary teams that truly cut across these boundaries and tackle grand challenges holistically.